bunrithlim/coredns/plugin/sign/README.md

 ## Bugs

-`keys directory` is not implemented.
+`keys directory` is not implemented, nor is coredns-keygen.